 4) Ask questions.

 If you aren’t clear on part of a client project, ask right away.
-That way, you won’t be waiting on an answer or trying to figure out the answer on your own.
+That way, you won’t be waiting for an answer or trying to figure out the answer on your own.
 Get really clear on your tasks when you receive them, and the task will go a lot smoother.

 5) Focus in short bursts.